 In short, neurodiversity is the concept that we all experience the world in different ways.
-The term has become synonymous with conditions like autism and attention deficit hyperactivity disorder (ADHD).
+The term has become synonymous with conditions like autism and Attention Deficit Hyperactivity Disorder (ADHD).
 It covers a wide range of cognitive differences that are just diverse ways of processing information.

 The latest figures show that just 22% of adults with autism are employed in the UK.
 As well as this, many traditional recruitment practices are geared towards hiring neurotypical candidates.
-These two factors combined help to give us an insight into why so many skilled neurodiverse candidates may be overlooked.
+These two factors combined help to give us an insight into why so many skilled neuro-different candidates may be overlooked.

-To combat this, it’s vital that hiring managers and human resources (HR) experts alike review their current recruitment process to ensure neuro-inclusion.
+To combat this, it’s vital that hiring managers and Human Resources (HR) experts alike review their current recruitment process to ensure neuro-inclusion.
 So, organisations must ensure their neurodiversity recruitment programmes are accessible to all.

 Here are some simple ways your recruitment team can transform your neurodiversity hiring efforts.

 Job adverts can be lengthy, laborious and difficult to read (you only need to look on the Jobs page on LinkedIn to see that), which can be off-putting for any prospective candidates.
 Before posting a new job advert, ask yourself: